sodiray/radash/.github/contributing.md

 Thank you for investing your time in contributing to radash!

-> The [documentation site](https://radash-docs.vercel.app) has a [seperate project](https://github.com/rayepps/radash-docs).
+> The [documentation site](https://radash-docs.vercel.app) has a [separate project](https://github.com/rayepps/radash-docs).
 This repo and guide is specifically for the radash library source code.

 ## You have a question?